CER-REC/conditions/app/components/StreamGraph/Control/README.md

 ## Analytics Requirements

-* onClick should emit an event
+* onArrowKey should emit an event
 * onTouchEnd should emit an event
+* onDragEnd should emit an event

 ## Unit Testing